jo-meister/hamiltonian-cycle/README.md

 # Vertex Cover to Hamiltonian Cycle Mapping
 Find a set of vertices of size k that includes at least one endpoint of every edge of a graph
+*   The vertexcover_to_hc.py program will create a new dat file containing the graph of the mapped input.

 Reduction from Vertex Cover steps
 1. Create components: For every edge in the minimum vertex cover problem, create a component.
 Connect components that represent u and u' of an edge.
 The number of chains will be equal to the number of vertices.